BIOCHEMISTRY - ENZYMES AND METABOLISM - 2022/3

 - Peer-to-peer feedback in small-group essay workshops

-- Feedback on final exam (on scripts and one-to-one, as requested, with generic on-line feedback)
+- Feedback on coursework & final exam (one-to-one, as requested, with generic on-line feedback)

 Module aims